tanuj888/AWS-CloudWatch-Lambda/README.md

 4. Mentioned the stages in the groovy script

-5. As soon you hit save, click on build now to build this pipeline.
+5. As soon you hit terraform apply, you'll see something like this in the AWS console.

    ![](https://github.com/tanuj888/AWS-CloudWatch-Lambda/blob/main/LAMBDA_FN.JPG)
 6. Go to your AWS Console and you'll find a new VPC created.